-For the ambient temperature range of 10 °C to 40 °C and the relative humidity of 85 % (non-condensing), the difference of the cuff pressure indication of the sphygmomanometer shall not exceed \pm 0.4 kPa (\pm 3 mmHg).
+For the ambient temperature range of $10 \degree C$ to $40 \degree C$ and the relative humidity of 85% (non-condensing), the difference between the indicated pressure of the manometer of the device to be tested and the corresponding readings of the reference manometer (see B.4) at the relevant temperature value shall not exceed ± 0.4 kPa (± 3 mmHg).

-6 Technical requirements
+6. Technical requirements